pasqal-io/Pulser/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

-- **Tests**: We use [pytest](https://docs.pytest.org/en/latest/) to run unit tests on our code.
+- **Tests**: We use [`pytest`](https://docs.pytest.org/en/latest/) to run unit tests on our code.
 If your changes break existing tests, you'll have to update these tests accordingly.
 Additionally, we aim for 100% coverage over our code.
 Try to cover all the new lines of code with simple tests, which should be placed in the `Pulser/pulser/tests` folder.
 To run all tests and check coverage, run:
     ```bash
     pytest --cov pulser
     ```
     All lines that are not meant to be tested must be tagged with `# pragma: no cover`.
 Use it sparingly,
     every decision to leave a line uncovered must be well justified.

-- **Style**: We use [flake8](https://flake8.pycqa.org/en/latest/) to enforce PEP8 style guidelines.
+- **Style**: We use [`flake8`](https://flake8.pycqa.org/en/latest/) and the `flake8-docstrings` extension to enforce PEP8 style guidelines.
 To lint your code with `flake8`, simply run:
     ```bash
     flake8 .
     ```
     To help you keep your code compliant with PEP8 guidelines effortlessly, we suggest you look into installing a linter for your text editor of choice.

+- **Format**: We use the [`black`](https://black.readthedocs.io/en/stable/index.html) auto-formatter to enforce a consistent style throughout the entire code base.
+It will also ensure your code is compliant with the formatting enforced by `flake8` for you.
+To automatically format your code with black, just run:
+    ```bash
+    black .
+    ```
+    Note that some IDE's and text editors support plug-ins which auto-format your code with `black` upon saving, so you don't have to worry about code format at all.

 - **Type hints**: We use [mypy](http://mypy-lang.org/) to type check the code.
 Your code should have type
 annotations and pass the type checks from running: